Collections

 [fold 0 + #[1 2 3 4]]

-; 10map transforms every element. filter keeps only the elements that pass a test. fold reduces the whole collection down to a single value by accumulating from a starting point.
-Together, these three can express a surprising amount of logic without a single loop.
+; 10map transforms every element. filter keeps only the elements that pass a test. fold reduces the whole collection to a single value, accumulating from a starting point.
+Between them, these three express a surprising amount of logic without a single loop.

 Pipe Idioms

-When you want to chain several operations together, pipe is the idiomatic way to do it.
-It threads a value through a series of transformations from top to bottom, making complex data pipelines easy to read.
+To chain several operations together, reach for pipe.
+It threads a value through a series of transformations from top to bottom, so even an involved data pipeline stays easy to read.

 [pipe #[1 2 3 4 5 6 7 8 9 10]